-High-Risk Pregnancies and Neonatal Care
+High-Risk Pregnancies, Neonatal Care (NICU)

 High Risk Pregnancies and Deliveries

 9,385 babies have been born at Parker Adventist Hospital since it opened in 2004.
 While 90 percent of these deliveries happened without complications, 10 percent were considered high risk.
 Sometimes, you know if your pregnancy is high risk, but at other times, unexpected emergencies can arise.

 Either way, Moms who choose Parker Hospital's BirthPlace can rest assured that they have access to experienced perinatal and neonatal specialists backed by a specially-trained support staff and the latest technology.
 At Parker Hospital, around-the-clock perinatal and neonatal care is provided by experts from The Children's Hospital and the University of Colorado at Denver Health Sciences Center.
 The perinatal team is headed by Henry Galan, M.D., chief of maternal and fetal medicine at the university and available on-site at Parker Hospital.
 The neonatal team is headed by Danielle Smith, MD, a neonatologist and faculty member at The Children's Hospital and also medical director of the Parker Hospital Level III Neonatal Intensive Care Unit.

 This level of expertise means that fewer than one percent of the babies born at Parker Hospital require a transfer to a higher level nursery, allowing 99 percent of Moms and babies to remain together at Parker Hospital no matter what their needs.